jkunimune/Djastiz/word_guide.md

 ### gef
 _verb_
-	*commonness*; inverse of time between events in a series of happenings
+	*common*; inverse of time between events in a series of happenings

 ### gei
 _noun_